-18 Source: Mass of crusts were calculated using a wet density of 1850 kg/m3 and a thickness of 30 cm.
-In the NPD resources assessment The area that will potentially be mined on the NCS is a fraction of the exploration area
+The area that will potentially be mined on the NCS is a fraction of the exploration area Mining of seafloor minerals on the Norwegian Continental Shelf is expected to be a highly regulated and limited activity.

-Mining of seafloor minerals on the Norwegian Continental Shelf is expected to be a highly regulated and limited activity.
-Although the area opened for exploration is quite extensive, at approximately $250,000 \text{ km}^2$, the portion of area that will be used for mining is quite small in comparison.
-According to our scenarios, only a very small percentage of the total area opened for exploration, <0.002%, will be used for mining sulfides, while 0.08% will be used for mining crust.
-The estimated area is however, based on the assumption that the resources are homogenous, but it is unlikely that this will be the case.
-Therefore, it is likely that slightly larger numbers will be observed during actual exploitation.
+Although the area opened for exploration is quite extensive, at approximately 250,000 km, the portion of area that will be used for mining is quite small in comparison.
+Based on the latest resource report from NOD, researchers, and industry experts, extensive extraction of manganese crusts from large seamounts ( $100-150~\rm km^2$ ) could result in affecting an area of ~2-3000 km2, equivalent to approximately 1% of the total opening area.
+The scenarios in this report also indicates that a small percentage of the total area opened for exploration may end up being used for mining.
+However, the estimated area is sensitive to topography and the assumption of homogenous resources, which is unlikely.
+The ongoing high-resolution mapping and characterization of the of the potential resources will help constrain the area considered suitable for extraction.
 Overall, the impact of inactive sulfide and crust mining on the Norwegian Continental Shelf is expected to be restricted by strict environmental regulations, carefully planned and managed mining operations, and the limited availability of resources in the area.
 "For inactive sulfide deposits, the impact level is evaluated as "small" based on an overall assessment of recovery time and impacted area with widespread benthic fauna." - Akvaplan-niva - Virkninger for naturforhold, miljø og annen næringsvirksomhet relatert til konsekvensutredning for åpning av norsk sokkel for havbunnsmineralvirksomhet